Forsythia0604/Local-Mass-Framework/README.md

-# MI and Normalised Local Divergence Experiments, V4
+# MI and Normalised Local Divergence Experiments

 This directory contains a clean implementation of the three experiments around: